junxit/us-congress-bills-113/metadata.md

 - 2013-10-08 — On passage Passed by recorded vote: 248 - 168 (Roll no. 530). (text: CR H6362)
 - 2013-10-08 — Passed/agreed to in House: On passage Passed by recorded vote: 248 - 168 (Roll no. 530).(text: CR H6362)
 - 2013-10-08 — The previous question was ordered pursuant to the rule. (consideration: CR H6368)
+- 2013-10-09 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2013-10-10 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 213.